huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/overview.md

 The Stable Diffusion pipelines are automatically supported in [the gradio library](https://github.com/gradio-app/gradio/), making it a breeze to create a web demo based on your pipeline.
 First, install `gradio` with: `pip install gradio`.

-Then, create a web demo around an image generation pipeline (or any other Stable Diffusion pipeline) in a single line of code:
+Then, create a web demo around any Stable Diffusion-based pipeline.
+For example, to create an image generation pipeline in a single line of code:

 ```py
 from diffusers import StableDiffusionPipeline